cortictechnology/hand_asl_recognition/README.md

 # American Sign Language (ASL) Recognition using Hand Landmarks

-This is the source code of the article:
+This is the source code of the article: [Classifying American Sign Language Alphabets on the OAK-D](https://www.cortic.ca/post/classifying-american-sign-language-alphabets-on-the-oak-d)

 ## Install dependencies